A client forgot to pay? Here’s how to ask them for payment when the deadline has passed.

 Your greeting shouldn’t be too formal, nor strict.
 A friendly “Hello” will suffice.
 If you’re on first name terms with your recipient, a “Dear, [customer]” also works.
 On the other hand, “To Whom It May Concern” makes you sound like Henry VIII, don’t use it.
 Remember, we’re trying to get our money back, but we’re also trying to maintain our relationship with the customer.

 The main body shouldn’t be long, it shouldn’t waffle, nor should it get distracted.
 Try and keep your email between 50 and 100 words so that your message doesn’t get lost.
-You’ll see what I mean in the templates I’ve provided below.
+If needed, you can use Editpad summarizer to achieve conciseness.
 As a rule, you should always attach the original invoice you are referencing, list possible payment alternatives, and another thank you for their custom.

 The sign off